 Parameter Description Stream Parameters The general stream settings.
 URL Type the Stream URL from which the Zixi Broadcaster will access.
 Video UDP Port Specify the UDP port to be used for streaming the video.
 Audio UDP Port Specify the UDP port to be used for streaming the audio.
 Pad to bitrate If the stream's bitrate fluctuates you can pad the stream with null packets to create a steady bitrate.
 This setting determines the padding level in kbps.
 Latency Specify the maximum latency you can tolerate for the stream in milliseconds.
 Recommended - the length of two frames. ТСР Select this checkbox for streams that use TCP protocol.
 Leave unselected in case the stream uses UDP.
 Enable time shift Select this checkbox to record the stream content and broadcast it after a specified delay.
 To deploy an input stream that uses the current stream's time shift, you need to configure a "Delayed" input stream.
 (See Adding Delayed Streams).
 Maximum delay [hh:mm:ss] (for Time Shift enabled) Specify the maximum time delay of this input.
 Transmit as multicast Select this checkbox to enable the transmission of this stream's outputs as multicast.
 A Zixi receiver that will pull the stream will receive it in multicast.
 By default Zixi Broadcaster is configured to allow transparent fallback to unicast if it is out of the LAN.
 Requires enabling Multicast Pull in the Settings.
-Multicast Only (for Multicast enabled) Select the check box to force only Multicast outputs.
-Enable Encryption Select this checkbox to encrypt the Input stream.
+Multicast Only (for Multicast enabled) Select the check hox to force only Milliticast olithiits Enable Encryption Select this checkbox to encrypt the Input stream.
 For more information, see Encrypting an Input Stream in Zixi Broadcaster.
+Encryption type (for Encryption enabled) Specify the type of Encryption (AES 128/192/256).

-2104404000 Adding Input Strea Adding Input Streams Encryption type (for Encryption enabled) Specify the type of Encryption (AES 128/192/256).
 Encryption key (for Encryption enabled) Click Generate to generate an encryption key.
 The generated encryption key must be sent to the end-user to decipher the received encoded stream.
 Recording parameters Select this checkbox to customize the recording parameters.
-Destination Type Select the radio button for the desired storage type and then fill in the relevant parameters. • Record to disk - the recording is saved on the local disk. • Record to S3 - the file is saved to your AWS S3 Bucket.
+Select the radio button for the desired storage type and then fill in the relevant parameters.
+Destination Type Record to disk - the recording is saved on the local disk.
+It is possible to record to an external destination by replacing the default storage location with a symbolic link.
+To learn more, see Using an External Storage section. • Record to S3 - the file is saved to your AWS S3 Bucket.
 Record to Disk Parameters File Name Template Specify the file name pattern that Zixi will use to generate when saving the recorded content.
 A separate file will be generated for each recording up to the time specified in the Max recorded file duration parameter (see above).
 After this duration a new file will be generated.
 The file name pattern can include any string and up to five variables listed below.
 Only the %T=HH.MM.SS creation time is mandatory.
 You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: • %S=stream id - optional. • %Y=year - optional • %D=day - optional • %T=HH.MM.SS creation time - mandatory For example, the following pattern %Y_recording%T.ts will generate the following file name 2017_recording15:32:35.ts.
 Max recorded file duration [hours] Specify the maximum time allotted for recording a video stream.
 Default: 2 hours Keep recorded files for [hours] Specify the maximum time for storing the recording.
 Default: 0 hours Custom Path Optionally specify a storage location for the recorded files that is relative to the root folder.
-This location bypasses the location specified as the root folder in the
+This location bypasses the location specified as the root folder in the Settings > General screen.